 With its solutionary approach to addressing the 'new normal', this video and guide are designed to help communities get organized.
 Watch it with fellow cyclists and start planning!
 Produced by Green Map System and directed by Peter Shapiro with support from Occupy Sandy Relief, the volunteers of Time’s Up, and LES Ready.
 More about this readiness and resiliency-building project will be added to this page, GreenMap.org/bikeready.

 Now Available!
 Chinese, Spanish and Japanese versions, thanks to Kuan-Yi Chen, Francisco Cernusco, and Shingo Nishida.
 Thanks to everyone at LES Ready for supporting the translation!
 Watch full screen.

 Thanks to Peter's great editing, Bike Ready debuted in the Bicycle Film Fest on June 25, 2016.
-We have also created other climate projects, including a how-to video on designing high impact bike tours that won a Creative Climate Award.
+We have also created other climate projects, including a Bike Tour Video (in Chinese, too) about designing engaging high impact explorations by bike that won a Creative Climate Award.

 Here are some bike generator parts and a Time's Up video about Occupy Wall Street's energy bikes.
 Bike Collectives are everywhere, too!
 Although bicycles seem to be left out of the planning in many places (for example, here is Sweden's 2018 "If War or Crisis Comes", other cycling resources we have found include this article about relief ride participation and NYC biking rules.
 Lots going on in Portland Oregon, from the basics to commuter bikes to cargo bikes.
 Here's the competitive Disaster Relief Trials, too.